Paint.NET

 Blur Effects

-This sub-menu contains seven blur effects which are used to blur sections of an image.
+This sub-menu contains ten effects which are used to blur sections of an image.

 Blur Effects